Azure/blackbelt-aks-hackfest/labs/day1-labs/01-setup-app-local.md

 1. **Jumpbox:** The apps and containers must be run on a Linux machine.
 Use your newly created [Jumpbox](/labs/day1-labs/00-lab-environment.md) for this exercise.

     > Note: If you have bash or ssh available on your machine, it is easiest to access the jump box via SSH.
-Otherwise, RDP is required.

 2. **Azure Cloud Shell:** The Azure Cloud Shell will be accessed by logging into the Azure Portal (http://portal.azure.com).

 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) **Labs 1 and 2 require the Jumpbox.
 The subsequent labs can either be done in the Azure Cloud Shell or Jumpbox.
 Stick to either Jumpbox or Cloud Shell.
 Do not use both of them.**